How to ideas and pictures showing how to create open shelving in a kitchen without a remodel.

 Use a 2 – inch angled brush to apply a light coat of primer to the inner corners and edges of the cabinet and a foam roller to prime the flat surfaces.
 Let dry.

-Add a second light coat of primer; let dry for at least 8 hours.
+Add a second light coat of primer.
+The let it dry for at least 8 hours.

 - Seal With Water-Based Polyurethane

 If you painted the shelves, apply 2 light coats of water based polyurethane on the top of each shelf.
-Doing this will seal the paint and so you won’t have that “icky-sticky” latex paint problem that happens when you place items on latex painted surfaces and remove them.
+The polyurethane will seal the paint and so you won’t have that “icky-sticky” latex paint problem that happens when you place items on latex painted surfaces and remove them.

 You don’t have to do the sides of the cabinet, only the surfaces on which the items will sit.
 One or two light coats will be enough.

 Let dry for at least 24 hours before placing items back on the shelves.
-If it is humid, wait even longer to ensure the paint and poly are fully dried.
+And if it is humid, wait even longer to ensure the paint and poly are fully dried.